tkhq/demo-lygos-dlc/README.md

 [`proof.ts`](https://github.com/tkhq/sdk/tree/main/packages/crypto/src/proof.ts) in TypeScript.
 The TypeScript one means in-browser boot-proof verification is largely solved rather than a COSE reimplementation.

-**One open question to resolve with Turnkey.** For a *TVC app* it is not obvious how a client retrieves the boot proof.
-Neither `tvc` nor the `turnkey` CLI exposes a command for it, and the deployed app serves no such endpoint.
-The documented flow covers Turnkey's own enclaves.
-The partner needs a supported way to fetch it, so this is worth settling before they build step 2.

 **Do not have the app mint its own attestation document.** An earlier version of this repo added an `/attestation` endpoint calling the Nitro Secure Module directly.
 That is the wrong mechanism.
 The